 2. Layer Your Fragrance

-1. For a long-lasting effect, fragrance should be layered all over the body.
-Starting with a fragranced shower gel and a corresponding body lotion, build a fragrance foundation to intensify the scent.
-Next, liberally spray the matching Eau de Toilette all over the body, or use an Eau de Parfum (albeit more sparingly due to its higher concentration of scent).
+For a long-lasting aroma, fragrance should be layered all over, starting with a fragranced shower gel and body lotion from the same line as your perfume; this will build a fragrance foundation to intensify your scent.
+Next, spray your matching fragrance all over the body to lock in the aroma for longer.

-6. Once a bottle of perfume is opened it should be used.
-Otherwise it will begin to fade or change its character with time.
-Long exposure to strong sunlight or extremes in temperature can disturb the delicate balance of the perfume and change its scent.
+Once a bottle of perfume is opened, it should be used.
+If it isn’t it will begin to fade or its character will change over time.
+Long exposure to strong sunlight or extremes in temperature will break down the perfume and alter its scent.

-7. Apply fragrance directly to the skin when you are testing new scents as you cannot get a true reaction to the fragrance from the bottle.
+When you are testing new scents, you may not get a true reflection of the fragrance from the bottle or a blotter.
 Apply a few drops to your wrist.
-Allow the heat of the body to develop the fragrance on your skin and then sniff.
-If you would like to test one or two additional scents, apply one to the other wrist… wait…and then apply the third to the inside bend of the elbow.
+Allow the heat of the body to develop the fragrance on your skin for 1+ hour and then sniff.
+If you would like to test one or two additional scents, apply one to the other wrist, wait, and then apply the third to the inside bend of the elbow.

-9. Rather than lug your big fragrance bottle around with you all day, buy a travel spray or a smaller size.
-This is an ideal way to top up your favourite scent during the day without fear of damaging your perfume bottle.
-Additionally, many new atomiser sprays make it easier than ever to decant your scent into a smaller size bottle.
+Rather than lugging your big fragrance bottle around with you all day, buy a travel spray or a refillable perfume atomiser.
+It’s an easy way to top-up your favourite scent during the day without fear of damaging your perfume bottle.